 Alia attended George Brown College and worked as an assistant designer at various design houses.
 A graduate with a degree in Biosystems Engineering from McGill University, Jamil worked as an investment strategist before entering the fashion industry.

 Both Alia and Jamil are well-travelled and have lived in exotic locales such as Kenya, Congo and Kazakhstan as well as all over North America including Vancouver, Montreal, Dallas, Los Angeles and Atlanta.
-In their spare time, the siblings have actively volunteered with various charities including the MAC Aids Fund and Mission 1 World.
+In their spare time, the siblings have actively volunteered with various charities including the MAC Aids Fund.